camunda/camunda-docs-static/optimize/content/technical-guide/import/plugins.md

 </dependency>
 ```

-In order to tell maven, where to find the plugin environment, add the following repository to your project:
+To tell maven where to find the plugin environment, add the following repository to your project:

 ```xml
 <repositories>